 When did you decide to be a writer?
 I don’t remember a specific time when I decided to be a writer, just like I don’t remember learning to read.
 They’ve both been part of my life for as long as I can remember, so they’re just an inseparable part of me.
 I always enjoyed writing, but actually planned to be a business/marketing major in college … until I suffered through my first two accounting and economics classes.
 Blech!
 Those were the worst classes I ever took, and as soon as they were finished I changed my major to journalism and ran back to familiar territory – words!
 Even then, I expected to be a reporter or something along those lines.
 My first job out of college was in the public relations department of our local hospital, and God took over from there.

 When do you write everything?
 I write off and on around the clock, depending on the project.
-My real-world work mostly happens while the kids are at school, although a lot of that work leaks over into late night hours if deadlines are looming.
-I work on devotionals and my novel whenever I can.
-Sometimes that means a block of dedicated time and sometimes that means 20 minutes of off-and-on scribbling on the back of an old grocery list while supper cooks.
+I worked from home for many years while our kids were growing up so worked around their schedules.
+I returned to the “real” work world in 2016 so any devotional or novel writing happens during lunch breaks, at night or on weekends.
+Sometimes that means a block of dedicated time and sometimes that means 20 minutes of off-and-on scribbling on the back of an old grocery list between other things.
 I’ve gotten better at making the most of every moment I can find to write, no matter how quickly it might disappear.
-If I keep letting them disappear, I’ll never finish this book!
+If I keep letting them disappear, I’ll never finish any books!

 Another famous person I was thrilled to interview was Mark Hall, lead singer for the contemporary Christian band Casting Crowns.
 I was the editor and primary writer for a local magazine at the time and we ran a cover story on Casting Crowns.
 I interviewed Mark by phone while they were on the road — lots of travel/bus/conversation noises in the background from his side, and a massive thunderstorm and wailing cat in the background from my side.
 It made for an interesting interview, but I thoroughly enjoyed it!